- "I'll probably get blamed for that."

+- The Indiana Jones episode:Katie: He is dragging us backwards!
 Don't you see?
-He is dragging us backwards!
-He has always
+He is always dragging us backwards!

 Dan and Soren glance behind themselves following Michael's eyeline, confused

 - Katie's constant attempts at Double Entendre with a "if you know what I'm saying."
 They get weirder and weirder, until: